AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - **Chapter 6 - Testing and Deployment **
 - Static Testing: "Testing" code itself.
 Doesn't have to be running.
 - Dynamic Testing: Testing the code when it's actually running.
+- SAST: Static Application Security Testing.
+	- Generally provide a lot of results that can be false positives, but should be waded through.
+	- List of free and paid tools at owasp.org/www-community/Source_Code_Analysis_Tools
+- SCA: Software Composition Analysis.

 **What can I do with this?**